Athlete Summit Prepares Team USA For Life After Sport

 The three-day conference covered four tracks: careers, financial management, personal development and education, and featured more than 30 speakers including employers, sponsors, human resources professionals, financial planners and athletes.
 Of the 200-plus members of Team USA who descended on Washington, D.C., earlier this month for the Best of U.S. Awards Show and White House Visit, 81 remained for the summit.
 The athletes found the presentations invaluable, with two-time Olympic bobsledder Nick Cunningham saying, “This was outstanding.
 It should have been mandatory.”

-If there was every any doubt the summit should return, look no further than the opening athlete panel, where two-fifths of the panel broke down in tears.
+If there was ever any doubt the summit should return, look no further than the opening athlete panel, where two-fifths of the panel broke down in tears.

 “I was one of them and I think it’s because we’ve competed in our sport for so long and for the U.S., and this has been our identity, but this has also been our passion and our love; to think about leaving that and finding that again is a scary thing,” said Chu.